sfatew/Hand-Tracking-Youtube-Control/README.md

 ## Model

-The model used for recognizing hand gestures is based on MSSTNET and can be accessed from Kaggle as well.
+The models used for recognizing hand gestures can be access via thesse link.
+To use these model, simnply create a model folder in the respected directory and put them in there

 ### MSSTNET Model
 You can download or explore the MSSTNET model from: